-Technology is the hottest trend in CRE today.
+Commercial real estate technology, is the hottest trend in CRE today.
 Staying connected in the workplace is vital in today’s work culture particularly as the number of remote workers, digital nomads and temporary workers/contractors increases.
 Access to a robust network delivers the ability to quickly communicate in a variety of ways, share knowledge, facilitate collaboration, share best practices, increase productivity, and support one another.
 Workers, regardless of status, need to be able to access at any time, from anywhere the same resources as easily as if they were sitting at a workstation at headquarters.

 In addition, the Internet of Things (IoT) and the related technologies are changing the way we work, play and live by bridging the gap between the physical and digital worlds.
 Building owners are now paying attention to the additional technology infrastructure required to enable smart building IoT applications that will simplify business processes, increase efficiencies, and improve the bottom line for them and their tenants.

 The infrastructure that enables smart building IoT applications requires a network of sensors and IoT devices (devices embedded with sensors).
 At a fundamental level, a wireless connected lighting system is also a wireless sensor network (WSN).
 Fixture-integrated sensor nodes on the wireless lighting system network collect physical and environmental data in a space including light, temperature, occupant activity and levels of volatile organic compounds (VOCs), moisture and/or noise.
 This data is then collected and processed by the lighting system manager and sent to the Cloud where it is stored for easy access by workplace analytics software developers that create smart building applications such as capacity planning, digital wayfinding and conference room optimization.
 Since lighting is ubiquitous in a commercial space, sensing can also be ubiquitous by integrating sensor technology within each luminaire.